 Paint the chargers in your favorite color.
-For this project I used chalk paint, but it would be MUCH faster to use spray paint.
+For this project, I used chalk paint, but it would be MUCH faster to use spray paint.
 Unfortunately for me, it was 20 degrees and windy when I painted them and I was not about to waste my time trying to use spray paint.
 The chalk paint worked well, it just takes a lot of patience to get into all of the crevices.

-Don’t have a Silhouette?
+Don’t have a Cricut?
 No worries, you can easily freehand a heart and arrows and use scissors to cut them out.
-Note: the font I used for “Love” is called Gracias and you can download it here.
+Note: the font I used for “Love” is called Gracias.

 Once the wicker chargers have dried, add the glitter!
 Make sure you are doing this over a wipeable or disposable surface.
-I have a large piece of cardboard that I craft on, and laid a piece of foil over it for easy clean up.
+I have a large piece of cardboard that I craft on and laid a piece of foil over it for easy cleanup.
 I’m sure this goes without saying but glitter gets EVERYWHERE!
 Even when you are careful.

 Paint a thin layer of Mod Podge on the edge of the wicker charger and then sprinkle on the glitter.
-Work in small portions, don’t try to do the whole edge of the charger at once or else the Mod Podge will dry before you can get the glitter on it.
+Work in small portions, don’t try to do the whole edge of the charger at once, or else the Mod Podge will dry before you can get the glitter on it.

-Once the glitter is on and dry, add the cut outs.
-Figure out the placement first, then apply a layer of Mod Podge onto the back of the cut outs.
+Once the glitter is on and dry, add the cutouts.
+Figure out the placement first, then apply a layer of Mod Podge onto the back of the cutouts.
 Place them where you want on the upcycled Valentine’s Day Art and press down firmly, holding for about a minute.
 This will make sure the Mod Podge grabs the charger and keeps the paper in place.
 It may be necessary to add more Mod Podge in areas where the paper doesn’t stick to the charger.

 I love how these turned out.
 Decorating for Valentine’s Day isn’t a big thing for me, but putting out a few little things here and there is just fine.
 The best part is that it didn’t cost much at all!
-The paper came from Target’s Dollar Spot, the paint, glitter and Mod Podge I already had, and the wicker chargers were $0.50 each.
-So for less than $5 I have some custom upcycled Valentine’s Day art to display on my mantel.
+The paper came from Target’s Dollar Spot, the paint, glitter, and Mod Podge I already had, and the wicker chargers were $0.50 each.
+So for less than $5, I have some custom upcycled Valentine’s Day art to display on my mantel.
 Perfection.